Cleaning Up Lake Winnipeg

-During Phase I, Environment Canada researchers took a strong, science-based approach to investigating water quality issues within the lake and its watershed.
+During Phase I, Environment and Climate Change Canada researchers took a strong, science-based approach to investigating water quality issues within the lake and its watershed.
 Through these efforts, the initiative was able to fill important gaps in research, data collection and monitoring of the lake's ecology and the sources and movement of nutrients that contribute to the formation of the large and persistent algae blooms seen in recent years.

-In addition, the Government of Canada is also providing support for community based projects through the Lake Winnipeg Basin Stewardship Fund - part of the Lake Winnipeg Basin Initiative and administered through Environment Canada's Lake Winnipeg Basin Office.
+In addition, the Government of Canada is also providing support for community based projects through the Lake Winnipeg Basin Stewardship Fund - part of the Lake Winnipeg Basin Initiative and administered through Environment and Climate Change Canada's Lake Winnipeg Basin Office.
 The fund is cleaning up Lake Winnipeg by providing support to action-oriented water stewardship projects led by communities, conservation authorities, non-profit organizations and academic institutions.